sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 We are creating a new stack in our SST app.
 We'll be using it to create all our storage related infrastructure (DynamoDB and S3).
 There's no specific reason why we are creating a separate stack for these resources.
 It's only meant as a way of organizing our resources and illustrating how to create separate stacks in our app.

-We are using the SST's [`Table`](https://docs.serverless-stack.com/constructs/Table) construct to create our DynamoDB table.
+We are using SST's [`Table`](https://docs.serverless-stack.com/constructs/Table) construct to create our DynamoDB table.

 It has two fields:
 1. `userId`: The id of the user that the note belongs to.